kanzenminarai/rcg/README.md

 ### Contribution
- Pull requests will be analysed and can be accepted if everything is solved through a conversation, explain all the changes through comments in the code about every change done, at the same style as the source code, please send a message on my discord: **kanzenminarai** or even by email using the one listed in the LICENSE file if you desire to talk.
+ Pull requests will be analysed and can be accepted if everything is solved through a conversation, explain all the changes through comments in the code about every change done, at the same style as the source code, please send a message on my discord: **kanzenminarai** or even by email using the one listed in the LICENSE file if you wish to talk.

 ### License
 This software is under the [Zero Clause BSD License](./LICENSE).